Over the past twelve months, I have pretty much told you everything. Shared my intimate life details with you through this blog.

 I don’t know about you but here’s what I don’t need.

 I don’t need to be mega rich.
 I have never wanted this.
-I couldn’t give a toss if people drive a Tesla or a battered pickup truck as long as they let my kids put the windows down when the A/C is on and have somewhere to put the dog’s poo bags.
+I couldn’t give a toss if people drive a Tesla or a battered pickup truck as long as they let my kids put the windows down when the A/C is on and have plenty of doggy poo bags in the glove box.

 I couldn’t care less if you are wearing a channel cardigan that you ordered online or if you are wearing a fleecy grey pyjama top, the baggy one that you can wear without your bra.